 Highly experienced prostate cancer screening team

 Each patient in the program has access to a highly experienced group of physicians, advanced practice providers, nurses, a dietitian, research coordinators and others.
 These specialists work together as a multidisciplinary team to provide innovative prostate cancer testing and services at multiple convenient locations across the Kansas City metro.
 We screen patients at multiple sites and together the team works to create a treatment plan tailored to the individual needs of each patient.

 Our high-risk prostate cancer screening program is the first of its kind in the region.
 It is available to men from across the Kansas City area and beyond who are at high risk of developing prostate cancer.

-Patients have access to comprehensive services delivered by cancer doctors from many specialties at locations throughout the Kansas City metro 5 days a week.
+Patients have access to comprehensive PSA testing and services delivered by cancer doctors from many specialties at locations throughout the Kansas City metro 5 days a week.
 The program is part of The University of Kansas Cancer Center’s effort to provide the region with the most advanced cancer prevention and care available anywhere.